-Finding that Eratosthenes' obliquity and his Alexandria-latitude were each 1/2 of the solar semi-diameter, DR hypothesized that Eratosthenes had found both together by the standard method of Almajest 1.12, using his semi-diameter-corrupted gnomon observation of the S.Solst ZD (360°/50) with a W.Solst observation taken by a competent astronomer on a transit circle.
+Finding that Eratosthenes' errors in his obliquity and his Alexandria-latitude were each 1/2 of the solar semi-diameter, DR hypothesized that Eratosthenes had found both together by the standard method of Almajest 1.12, using his semi-diameter-corrupted gnomon observation of the S.Solst ZD (360°/50) with a W.Solst observation taken by a competent astronomer on a transit circle.
 Eratosthenes' errors in his S.Solst ZD, latitude L, and obliquity ε are, resp: −16', −8', and +8'; but, on this theory, all drop to virtually null.
 (DR Isis 73:259-265 ; DIO 16 ‡3 n.30 [p.29].)

 When DR showed in 1985 that the yearlength on Babylonian Cuneiform Text 210 (British Museum BM55555) was based on Greek solstices (Meton & Hipparchos), this provided at last (DIO 1.1 ‡6 eq.6 [p.51]) the hour (dawn) of Hipparchos' −134/6/26 1/4 S.Solstice.

 Which gave also (ibid eq.8 [p.53]) the hour of Aristarchos' −279/6/26 1/2 S.Solst.
 These being the only two cardinal-pt solar events that Almajest 3.1 cites without giving the hour (ibid §B5 [p.52]), it became obvious (see, e.g., A.Jones Wrong for All the Right Reasons 2005 pp.23f) that Ptolemy's reticence was due to each's absolute value being 1d/4 offset from the time given by Ptolemy's usual solar theory, Hipparchos' prime “PH” orbit.
 (Each's offset was in the same direction, thus providing differential consistency with PH.
 See DIO 20 ‡3 §P5 [p.18].)
 Aristarchos' S.Solst time was merely the usual day-epoch-truncated calendaric value, but Hipparchos' SS agreed with reality within 1h, providing the 1st empirical solstice yet reconstructed from antiquity.
-(This and the only two others yet knowable are found at DIO 20 Table 3 [p.17].)
+(This and the only three others yet knowable are found at DIO 20 Table 3 [p.17].)

 The −134 Hipparchos S.Solst established via BM55555, merged with the equinox data given by Almajest 3.1, led on to reconstruction of Hipparchos' ultimate solar orbit, “UH”, from around −134.
 The UH orbit evaporated the mystery of the 1°/4 discrepancies between the PH orbit (long Hipparchos' standard, later used by Ptolemy) and 2 of the 3 calculated solar longitudes of Almajest 5.3&5: all 3 longitudes had been calculated instead from the UH orbit, the agreement being to 1' in all 3 cases.